awallish/BinanceArbitrageBot/README.md

   ## Notice:
   If you don't have any BNB in your account to decrease fees you will want to change FEE in arbitrageBot.py from 0.9995 to 0.999.
-Doing so will likely cause the bot to find much fewer trades so I recommend loading your accound with a small amount of BNB.
+Doing so will likely cause the bot to find much fewer trades so I recommend loading your account with a small amount of BNB.

 ## Disclaimer:
 Use this bot at your own risk.
 I take no responsibility for any losses you may incur as a result of this bot.
-Losses and gains will largely be determined by response time, which will take into accound how fast your machine opperates and how close you are to binance's API servers.
+Losses and gains will largely be determined by response time, which will take into account how fast your machine operates and how close you are to binance's API servers.

 ## Acknowledgements